 The next step is to determine the value of the deceased person's property.
 This includes any real estate they owned, such as their main home and/or secondary homes if any.

-Personal property includes any items that the deceased person owned, such as furniture, jewellery, and artwork.
-You'll need to determine the fair market value of each item.
-If an item has significant value, you may need to obtain an appraisal from a qualified appraiser.
 However, if the property's value is just slightly below the Inheritance Tax threshold of £325,000, HM Revenue & Customs (HMRC) may challenge the valuation as an attempt to avoid taxation.
 In such cases, it's best to hire a RICS qualified surveyor or an estate agent to provide a valuation.

 Hiring a RICS qualified chartered surveyor is the safest option as it provides an official valuation that has a stronger standing against potential challenges from HMRC.
 Chartered surveyors can also assess any necessary repairs or renovations before the property can be put up for sale.
 Moreover, they can advise on any potential development opportunities that might increase the property's value.